Multipartite entanglement theory with entanglement-nonincreasing operations: Asymptotically entanglement-nonincreasing operations

-\textbf{\emph{Asymptotically entanglement-nonincreasing operations. }}A key question since the early days of entanglement theory is to describe all state transformations possible within the LOCC setting.
+A key question since the early days of entanglement theory is to describe all state transformations possible within the LOCC setting.
 In the asymptotic setup, a transformation $\rho\rightarrow\sigma$ can be achieved with rate $r$ if for any $\varepsilon>0$ there exists some $n$ and an LOCC protocol $\Lambda_{\mathrm{LOCC}}$ such that